crubiogarcia/crubiogarcia.github.io/README.md

 ### Contour Curve Processing for CNC Models
 [Repository](https://github.com/crubiogarcia/ContourCurveTopographyProcessing)

-This code constructs a stepped topography model from contour curves.
-It offers a systematic approach to transform CAD contour data into actionable and precise digital models.
-This tool has been particularly beneficial in preparing files containing a large volume of topography data for the creation of contour-stepped models through CNC machining.
+This tool offers a systematic approach to transform CAD contour data into actionable and precise digital models.
+This has been particularly beneficial in preparing files containing a large volume of topography data for the creation of contour-stepped models through CNC machining.

 ### Differential Growth Simulation
 [Repository](https://github.com/crubiogarcia/Differential-Growth)